 - Add the pancetta to a large pan and fry for 1-2 minutes until it starts to brown.
-There should be enough oil in the pan from the pancetta at this point but if not add ½ tbsp olive oil.
+There should be enough oil in the pan from the pancetta at this point but if not add ½ tablespoon olive oil.

 - Add the garlic and oregano and fry for 30 seconds then add the red wine and reduce for 1 minute.
 Add the passata and ⅓ cup (125ml) of reserved pasta water.
 Cook the sauce for 3-4 minutes until it has reduced then turn off the heat.
 Season with salt and pepper.

 - Add the ricotta and parmesan and stir until completely combined with the tomato.
-Place back on the heat and add roughly 3-4 tbsp of the pasta water.
+Place back on the heat and add roughly 3-4 tablespoon of the pasta water.

 - Add the drained pasta and toss until completely coated in the sauce.
 Top with an extra dollop of ricotta and sprinkling of pepper if desired.

 - The ricotta will look grainy, do not worry.

 - Make sure to reserve the starchy pasta water to add to the sauce, do not replace with normal water.

 - You can ubstitute pancetta for sun-dried tomatoes or capers